kuujo/vertigo/README.md

 cluster and the network communicate using data-driven events through shared data structures.
 When the cluster wants to update a network, it [sets the network's configuration key](https://github.com/kuujo/vertigo/blob/master/core/src/main/java/net/kuujo/vertigo/cluster/impl/ClusterAgent.java#L333) in the cluster.
+On the other side, the manager watches the configuration key for changes using Vertigo's internal [WatchableAsyncMap](https://github.com/kuujo/vertigo/blob/master/core/src/main/java/net/kuujo/vertigo/cluster/data/WatchableAsyncMap.java).
 Similarly, the network
-[sets a status key](https://github.com/kuujo/vertigo/blob/master/core/src/main/java/net/kuujo/vertigo/cluster/impl/ClusterAgent.java#L308) once the configuration has been installed.
-This allows Vertigo's network configurations to be persisted in the cluster through crashes and thus means that networks can easily recover.
+[sets a status key](https://github.com/kuujo/vertigo/blob/master/core/src/main/java/net/kuujo/vertigo/cluster/impl/ClusterAgent.java#L308) once the configuration has been installed and the cluster watches the network's status key to determine when the network has completed configuration.
+This allows Vertigo's networks to be dynamically altered and network configurations to be persisted in the cluster through crashes so they can easily recover.

 Since each network manager always monitors the network's configuration for changes, it is automatically notified when the cluster updates the configuration.